decidables/decidables/libraries/prospectable-elements/README.md

   - Wired elements
     - `<cpt-fit>`
       - Fits the user's responses to CPT using a Bayesian model running in a Web Worker
+    - `<cpt-parameters>`
+      - Displays the model parameters for current fit
     - `<cpt-probability>`
       - Displays the probability function based on the current model parameters
     - `<cpt-value>`